What It Was Like To Be In Congress During MAGA’s Violent Insurrection Today

 How would you describe what happened today?

 “It is absolutely one of the darkest chapters in our nation’s history.
 It was a violent mob of thugs who were emboldened by an outgoing president, and they stormed the Capitol.
-It was nothing short of an attack on our democracy and our government and all people who serve in this building and in this chamber.
+It was nothing short of an attack on our democracy and our government, and all the people who serve in this building and in this chamber.
 Frankly, I believe that this was a result of failed leadership.
-Lives were absolutely put in danger because of the president’s words of stoking hatred and violence.
+Lives were absolutely put in danger because of the president’s words stoking hatred and violence.
 This is a wakeup call.
 We’ll find a way to overcome this.
 It’s going to be a process.
 People need to be brought to justice.
 We know that we are better than this as a nation, and I believe that we will keep moving forward.”

 Advertisement

-What do you believe should happen now, as far as charging the protestors?
+What do you believe should happen now, as far as charging those who were involved?

 “I’m not going to speculate on that now, until I hear more from Capitol Police.”